 Monthly Focus: Compassion

-This is the focus for the the month.
+This is the focus of the month.
 Print the focus card and read this statement with your family and then talk about it.
 We like to read this during dinner.
 After you read it together, share what compassion is.
 What does it look like to show compassion?
 Share a few different scenarios and ask your child if the person showed compassion or not.

-Supplies Needed: Printed Focus Card
+Supplies Needed: Printed Focus Card (in the free printable pack)

 Verse: Ephesians 4:32